pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 * Read receipts
 * Photo, video, and audio messages

-Using our cross-platform SDKs, all chat data is sent through our hosted API where we manage chat state and broadcast it to your clients:
+Using our cross-platform SDKs, all chat data is sent to our hosted API where we manage chat state and broadcast it to your clients:

 ![](media/chatkit-overview.png)

 You'll never have to worry about scale or infrastructure, we take care of it all for you.

-Perhaps the best way to learn Chatkit is to start building so I highly reccomend you follow along.
+Perhaps the best way to learn Chatkit is to start building so I highly recommend you follow along.
 Along the way, you'll learn best practices when using Chatkit with React.

 ## Steps